waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ### Null

+* *Self Color Bluffs* are turned off in favor of *Color Positional clues*.
-* If a move looks like a *Trash Chop Move* then it is never a *Positional Clue*, unless you have enough contextual read that it is not a *Trash Chop Move*.
+* If a move looks like a *Trash Chop Move* then it is never a *Positional Clue*, unless you have enough context that it is not a *Trash Chop Move*.

 <br/>